askST: New to filing income tax? Here’s a guide

 A: For the Year of Assessment 2024 (YA2024), you will be taxed based on your income earned in the previous year between Jan 1, 2023, and Dec 31, 2023.

-Generally, income earned in or derived from Singapore is subject to income tax, if it exceeded $22,000, or if your self-employment income had a net profit exceeding $6,000.
+Generally, income earned in or derived from Singapore is subject to income tax, if it exceeds $22,000, or if your self-employment income had a net profit exceeding $6,000.

-Income can come from sources such as employment, trade, business, profession, vocation, and from renting out your property.
+Income can come from sources such as employment, trade, business, profession and vocation, and from renting out your property.

 For employees, your employment income, including your salary, bonus or commission, is taxable.
 Additional allowances such as those for transport or meals, or other benefits such as club memberships, are also taxable.